level: UG top_up: false international: true clearing: false full_time: true part_time: true start_Month: September location: Waterside

 In Year 1 (Stage 1) you will develop skills across all core areas that underpin a graduate sport rehabilitator.
 You will develop the skills to conduct a range of injury screening tests; understand how to deliver exercise prescription to help reduce injury risk; develop knowledge of a breadth of musculoskeletal injuries and learn the skills to assess injured clients; learn a range of manual therapies that enable you to treat a range of musculoskeletal symptoms and conditions.
 Underpinned with extensive anatomy, physiology, academic and professional skills, by the end of this year you will be equipped and ready to embark on the work based learning modules outlined in Stage 2.
 You will also have the opportunity to gain an industry recognised pitch side trauma qualification.

-In Year 2 (Stage 2) you will begin to build on the grounding of knowledge from Stage 1 and expand your understanding of exercise prescription, exploring the fundamental concepts of conditioning an athlete for physical and performance development and also in the context of rehabilitation where athletes experience injury; you will expand your treatment toolkit developing competencies in the delivery of electro-physical modalities; compression, thermal and cryotherapies; you will develop the ability to assess and treat common injuries associated with the spine; you will gain understanding of the psychological stresses associated with injury, how these can influence successful rehab, and intervention to overcome these issues.
+In Year 2 (Stage 2) you will begin to build on the grounding of knowledge from Stage 1 and expand your understanding of exercise prescription, exploring the fundamental concepts of conditioning an athlete for physical and performance development and also in the context of rehabilitation in sports where athletes experience injury; you will expand your treatment toolkit developing competencies in the delivery of electro-physical modalities; compression, thermal and cryotherapies; you will develop the ability to assess and treat common injuries associated with the spine; you will gain understanding of the psychological stresses associated with injury, how these can influence successful rehab, and intervention to overcome these issues.
 You will experience your first work-based learning experiences with opportunities to undertake activities both externally and on campus, in addition to developing your own entrepreneurial skills to help you begin to develop a professional network and readiness for self-employment.

 In Year 3 (Stage 3) you will focus on readying yourself for your postgraduate life and early career development.
 You will continue with work-based learning experiences and develop a body of evidence from these experiences to support you in future postgraduate or job applications; you will expand your knowledge of sport trauma and undergo teaching in readiness to complete a Royal College of Surgeons of Edinburgh approved pitch side trauma qualification.
 You will broaden your understanding of, and abilities to adapt exercise and rehabilitation strategies to wider population needs inclusive of para athletes, female athletes, elderly and paediatric clients.
 Finally you will develop and undertake your research dissertation with supervision from one of our supportive staff helping you to develop the academic skills to critically analyse and form a strong evidence-informed base to your practice.